 The transaction history of Best8+ has been comprehensively analysed by an independent party using a professional software package from Markov Processes International that evaluates portfolio management performance.

-We endeavour to publish last Monday’s Best10 portfolio position each Friday.
+We endeavor to publish last Monday’s Best10 portfolio report, which shows the positions, before Wednesday morning, i.e. 2 days delayed, but accessible to only Sliver and Gold subscribers.
 Whereas, if you subscribe to the model at Portfolio Simulations they will email the signals every weekend directly to you for the Monday suggested trades.
 We suggest that you watch the progress of this model for some time on our website, or study the real-time performance since publication from past weekly updates, before making a decision whether you want to commit any money to it.
 Remember this is just a model, not a recommendation to trade accordingly.